opentext-idol/idol-tutorials/tutorials/README.md

 ### Ingest and enrichment

 Use IDOL NiFi processors to do more with your data.
 Collect securely, enrich, ingest and view.

 > NOTE: NiFi was originally developed as "NiagaraFiles" by the United States National Security Agency and was open-sourced in [2014](https://web.archive.org/web/20171207172647/https://www.nsa.gov/news-features/press-room/press-releases/2014/nifi-announcement.shtml).

-*COMING SOON*
+> COMING SOON!

 <!--
 - [NiFi Process Groups](./ingestion/nifi-process-group/README.md)